Tyne Bridge: Earlier bridges

 The earliest bridge across the Tyne, Pons Aelius, was built by the Romans on the site of the present Swing Bridge around 122.

 A series of wooden bridges were lost to fire or flood, and plans for a stone bridge were begun in about 1250 with support from local landowners, and the Bishops of Durham, York and Caithness.
 The stone bridge was constructed but then damaged by flood in 1339.
 Repairs proved costly and took place in sections: it was not fully repaired, as a part stone and part wooden bridge, until the 16th century and was part destroyed by a great flood in November 1771.

 Following this, a new stone bridge was begun after the city council petitioned Parliament.
 The foundation stone on the north side was laid by Sir Matthew White Ridley on 25 April 1775, with the south side foundation stone laid in 1776.
 Works were completed by 13 September 1779, at an estimated cost of between £30,000 and £60,000.

-Work on a modern bridge started in August 1925, with Dorman Long acting as the building contractors.
-Despite the dangers of the building work, only one worker, Nathaniel Collins, a father of four and a local scaffolder from South Shields, died in the building of this structure.
+This bridge was demolished in 1868 and replaced by the current Swing Bridge to enable larger ships to move upstream to William Armstrong's works.
+It first used for road traffic on 15 June 1876 and opened for river traffic on 17 July 1876.

+The High Level Bridge next to the Swing Bridge was primarily constructed as a railway crossing, but also featured a road deck which was opened in 1850.
+However, the railway companies charged tolls on use of the road crossing, a practice which continued until May 1937.

+The idea of a high level road bridge to carry traffic across the River Tyne without having to descend to river level had been discussed as early as 1860, and by 1920, with a significant increase of road traffic, the Swing Bridge had become seriously congested with a bottleneck created every time it closed for shipping using the river.
+The Swing Bridge's busiest year of operation was 1924 when it was rotated 6,000 times.
+With traffic predicted to increase, it was clear a new crossing was required.